zenstackhq/zenstack-docs/docs/guides/authentication/next-auth.md

 # Integrating With NextAuth

-[NextAuth](https://next-auth.js.org/) is a comprehensive framework for implementating authentication in Next.js projects.
+[NextAuth](https://next-auth.js.org/) is a comprehensive framework for implementing authentication in Next.js projects.
 It offers a pluggable mechanism for configuring how user data is persisted.

-To get access polocies to work, ZenStack needs to be connected to the authentication system for getting user's identity.
-This guides introduces tasks required for integrating ZenStack with NextAuth.
-You can find a full example [here](https://github.com/zenstackhq/zenstack/tree/main/samples/todo ':target=blank').
+To get access policies to work, ZenStack needs to be connected to the authentication system to get the user's identity.
+This guide introduces tasks required for integrating ZenStack with NextAuth.
+You can find a complete example [here](https://github.com/zenstackhq/sample-todo-nextjs ':target=blank').

 ### Data model requirement

-NextAuth is agnostic about the type of underlying database, but it requires certain table structures, depending on how you configure it.
-Your ZModel definitions should reflect these requirements.
+NextAuth is agnostic about the underlying database type, but it requires specific table structures, depending on how you configure it.
+Therefore, your ZModel definitions should reflect these requirements.
 A sample `User` model is shown here (to be used with `CredentialsProvider`):

 ```prisma title='/schema.zmodel'
 model User {